 ARC and the City of Seattle Department of Parks and Recreation operate under an Annual Services Agreement ("the Agreement") that attempts to plan for and address biennial budget issues.
-The Agreement includes, but is not limited to, the following paid to the City of Seattle Department of Parks and Recreation:
+The Agreement includes, but is not limited to, the following amounts paid to the City of Seattle Department of Parks and Recreation:

 - Participation Fee a fee of 4% of each registration is set by the Seattle City Council on users of Parks facilities for the benefit of the Seattle Department of Parks and Recreation.
-ARC collects and pays this fee to the City. - Wage Reimbursement up to \$135,000 for wages and taxes related to Recreation Attendants serving as building monitors. - Scholarship Reimbursement up to \$170,000 to cover the difference between the allocated scholarships and the approved scholarship ceiling. - Other includes support for capital improvements and project expenses, the Belltown Community Center, and general operational support.
+ARC collects and pays this fee to the City. - Wage Reimbursement up to \$135,000 for wages and taxes related to Recreation Attendants serving as building monitors and up to \$181,000 for wages and taxes related to a pilot program extending five Centers' public hours. - Scholarship Reimbursement up to \$170,000 to cover the difference between the allocated scholarships and the approved scholarship ceiling. - Other includes support for capital improvements and project expenses, the Belltown Community Center, and general operational support.

 The Agreement also includes a GEO Tier Support ("G.T.S.")
-Fee, which is determined as 6.45% of gross receipts (excluding grants and donations) of all Seattle Community Center programs up to a fee limit of \$490,909.
+Fee, which is determined as 6.45% of gross receipts (excluding grants and donations) of all Seattle Community Center programs up to a fee limit of \$504,436.
 These fees are paid for the reimbursement of wages for Recreation Assistant Coordinators, who administer program classes and activities in the community centers.
 The proceeds of the G.T.S.
 Fee also support some of the overhead of the Department of Parks and Recreation Belltown Community Center.
-The agreement is expected to continue through 2017.
-In 2016 and 2015, total fees paid by ARC were \$490,909 and \$473,152, respectively.
+The agreement is expected to continue through 2018.
+In 2017 and 2016, total fees paid by ARC related to the G.T.S.
+Fee were \$504,436 and \$490,909, respectively.

-All support paid to the City of Seattle Department of Parks and Recreation is included in program expenses in the statements of activities.
-At December 31, 2016 and 2015, ARC owed the City of Seattle \$576,647 and \$382,663, respectively.
+All support paid to the City of Seattle Department of Parks and Recreation is included in program expenses in the statements of activities and totaled \$1,962,524 and \$1,664,948 for the years ended December 31, 2017 and 2016, respectively.
+At December 31, 2017 and 2016, ARC owed the City of Seattle Department of Parks and Recreation \$666,987 and \$576,647, respectively.